michaelsieminski/servonaut/README.md

-servonaut env list - Lists all environment variables servonaut env add - Adds an environment variable servonaut env del - Deletes an environment variable
+servonaut env list - Lists all environment variables servonaut env add - Adds an environment variable servonaut env del - Deletes an environment variable servonaut status - Checks the status of your deployment
 ```

 ---